Dwarf Baby Tears Care Guide Planting, Growing, & Propagation

 • Hardness: This plant enjoys relatively soft water.

 Dwarf Baby Tears are photophilic, which means they can’t sustain growth in dark lighting.
-Thus you’ll need to provide medium to high lighting, 10-12 hours daily, for this plant to grow healthily.
+Thus you’ll need to provide medium to high lighting (PAR 50-80), 10-12 hours daily, for this plant to grow healthily.

 Substrate and Fertilizers

 Dwarf Baby Tears have a weak root anchorage and can take time to root well into the substrate.
-Thus, when selecting your substrate, look out for porous, small-grained, lightweight substrates as these work better for plants with weak rooting systems.
+Use a porous, small-grained, lightweight substrates as these work better for plants with weak rooting systems.

-Dwarf Baby Tears require CO2 injections to maintain healthy growth.
-It isn’t easy to grow thick carpets and sustain them for long durations of time without using some fertilizer or CO2.
+Dwarf Baby Tears require CO2 injection to maintain healthy growth.
+It isn’t easy to grow thick carpets and sustain them for long durations of time without using some fertilizer and CO2.
 You will require about 10-3 mg/l of CO2 and some iron supplements every time you notice the stems of the plant pointing upwards or the leaves turning smaller.

 You can use fertilizers like Flourish Excel to speed up growth and supplement with some iron if the plant leaves and shoots start turning yellow.